homerobono/cool-gpu/README.md

     cool_gpu            set fan to a temperature dependent value
 ```

 This was based on [Axel Kohlmayer](https://sites.google.com/site/akohlmey/welcome-to-my-homepage)'s original work taken from his homepage a while ago.
-The project full description is included on the PDF file.
+The project full description is included on the PDF.